Manganese nodule: Proposed mining – history of mining activities

-In recent times, nickel and other metal supply has needed to turn to higher cost deposits in order to meet increased demand, and commercial interest in nodules has revived.
-The International Seabed Authority has granted new exploration contracts and is progressing development of a Mining Code for The Area, with most interest being in the Clarion Clipperton Zone.
+In the 2010s, increased demand for nickel and other metals prompted commercial interest in seabed nodules.
+The International Seabed Authority has granted new exploration contracts and is progressing development of a mining code for the area, with most interest being in the Clarion–Clipperton zone.

 Since 2011, a number of commercial companies have received exploration contracts.
-These include subsidiaries of larger companies like Lockheed Martin, DEME (Global Sea Mineral Resources, GSR), Keppel Corporation and China Minmetals, and smaller companies like Nauru Ocean Resources and Tonga Offshore Mining.
+These include subsidiaries of larger companies including Lockheed Martin, DEME (Global Sea Mineral Resources, GSR), Keppel Corporation, The Metals Company, and China Minmetals, and smaller companies like Nauru Ocean Resources, Tonga Offshore Mining and Marawa Research and Exploration.

-In July 2021, Nauru announced a plan to exploit nodules in this area, which requires the International Seabed Authority, who regulates mining in international waters, to finalize mining regulations by July 2023.
+In July 2021, Nauru announced a plan to exploit nodules in this area, which requires the International Seabed Authority, which regulates mining in international waters, to finalize mining regulations by July 2023.
 Environmentalists have criticized this move on the grounds that too little is known about seabed ecosystems to understand the potential impacts of deep-sea mining, and some of the major tech companies, including Samsung and BMW, have committed to avoid using metals derived from nodules.

+Proposed mining areas of manganese nodules

+The Clarion–Clipperton zone serves as the largest and most popular area for mining manganese nodules.
+Extending from approximately 120W to 160W, the Clarion–Clipperton zone can be located in the Pacific Ocean, lying between Hawaii and Mexico.
+According to the ISA, it covers an area of about four million square kilometers which almost equals the size of the European Union.
+The huge potential of the Clarion–Clipperton zone is based on an estimated amount of 21 billion tons of nodules.
+Around 44 million tons of cobalt are stored in that area alone, which is around three times more than the land reserves could provide.
+Manganese nodule fields are not equally distributed on the seafloor within the Clarion–Clipperton zone but rather occur in patches.
+Economically interesting patches with a high distribution of manganese nodules can cover an area of several thousand square kilometers.
+This rather irregular nodule distribution in the South Pacific can be found as a possible result of the greater topographic and sedimentological diversity of the South Pacific.